LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/docker-beginner/README.md

 - Docker Image vs Container
   - Image is a package, template or a plan.
   - Containers are running instances of images and have their own set of processes.
+  - A container exits if the process inside it crashes or stops.
+Thus `docker run ubuntu` will exit immediately because a container is not meant to run an OS.

 ## Docker Commands